nixworks/public/news/2016/04/23/index.md

 ##### Darfurian status referendum, 2016
 ### [According to the Sudanese electoral commission, more than 97% of voters in Darfur choose to remain as five states rather than form a single region.
 However, The vote was held amid ongoing insecurity and many of Sudan's 2.5 million displaced people were not registered to vote, with the U.S. State Department warning that the referendum could not be considered credible "under current rules and conditions". ](/news/2016/04/23/according-to-the-sudanese-electoral-commission-more-than-97-of-voters-in-darfur-choose-to-remain-as-five-states-rather-than-form-a-single.md)
-_Context: State Department, Sudan, Darfur, Darfurian status referendum, 2016_
+_Context: Sudan, Darfurian status referendum, 2016, Darfur, State Department_

 ##### Congo President
 ### [Congo President Denis Sassou Nguesso names former opposition leader Clement Mouamba as prime minister. ](/news/2016/04/23/congo-president-denis-sassou-nguesso-names-former-opposition-leader-cla-c-ment-mouamba-as-prime-minister.md)
-_Context: Denis Sassou Nguesso, Congo President, Clement Mouamba_
+_Context: Clement Mouamba, Congo President, Denis Sassou Nguesso_

 ##### Solar-powered aircraft
 ### [Solar-powered aircraft Solar Impulse 2 lands in Mountain View, California after a 62-hour flight across the Pacific Ocean from Hawaii. ](/news/2016/04/23/solar-powered-aircraft-solar-impulse-2-lands-in-mountain-view-california-after-a-62-hour-flight-across-the-pacific-ocean-from-hawaii.md)